The Best Walking Shoes For Women 2023

 Like many things in life, this was far easier said than done.
-Two weeks of grueling sessions on the elliptical and expensive spinning classes will teach you one thing; working out isn’t anywhere near as fun as the girls on TV make it seem.
+Two weeks of grueling elliptical sessions and expensive spinning classes will teach you one thing: working out isn’t anywhere near as fun as the girls on TV make it seem.

 However, that’s no reason to give up.